 A BNL lead pre-review aw held on March 28 and 29 at BNL.
 A panel of reviewers was assembled consisting of Rick van Berg, U. Pennsylvania, David Lissauer, BNL, Alex Dress, SUNYSB and Ralph Brown, BNL.
 In addition the review was lead by Tom Ludlam, Ed O.Brien and Steve Vigdor.
 The review consisted of talk during Monday, and follow-up the following morning on issues raised by the committee.
 The report is not yet made available, but the high-level recommendations are clear.
 The end-schedule should be clarified, in terms of having sufficient float for each sub-detector, toin terms of installation for run-14 the committee felt the cd-4 parameters were too tight, and not precisely described.
 It also felt that in the roll-up costs the redirect should be included in base costs (TEC) and then acknowledged as a contribution.
 To follow-up one these and other recommendation the CPD, Jamie Dunlop, Ed O’Brien and Tom Ludlam will meet bi-weekly as oversight on progress to resolve this.

-The project has established a working group to revisit, and clarify the cd-4 parameter, and the planned verifications.
+The project has established a working group to revisit, and clarify the cd-4 parameter definition, and the planned verifications.

 WBS 1.2 PXL detector